 Back To Disneyland

 We felt we got a lot done and really enjoyed our day!
 With 2 days we could have done more the playground type of “rides”.
 And also watched some shows and the parade and enjoyed the food in Disneyland.
+Some other exciting areas that we didn’t make it at Adventure Park was the Avengers Campus and Pixar Pier.
+If you are a thrill seeker check out the drops on the Guardians of the Galaxy ride.
 But honestly we didn’t leave feeling like we missed out on a whole lot.
 We were glad we didn’t have to come back the next day to deal with the crowds and sore feet!

-And if you are flying into Disneyland check out this post: Everything You Need To Know About Flying To Disneyland and get all your Disneyland hotel tips here!
+And if you are flying into Disneyland check out this post: Everything You Need To Know About Flying To Disneyland.

 More posts to check out: